-Heard of Google’s Mobile-first index?
+Heard of Google’s mobile-first index?

 Google will determine the ranking factors based on the mobile version of the site before looking into the desktop version.

 Page loading speed is a major ranking signal as I’ve mentioned earlier.
-Even if your site is responsive, the page loading speed for mobile version will get affected unless you micro-optimize your site for loading speed.
+Even if your site is responsive, the page loading speed for the mobile version will get affected unless you micro-optimize your site for loading speed.

 *Note- There are two other device-specific mobile optimization methods; Dynamic serving and Parallel URLs.
 I won’t be talking about this in this article 🙂

 The alternative method will be AMP (Accelerated Mobile Pages).
 Google led this initiative to help sites to overcome SEO and page loading speed issues.

 The core unique feature of AMP pages is speed.
 Google wants searchers to have a fast mobile experience.
 When you implement AMP, some elements of your page will be removed and cached on Google server for quicker response.